mirror-shades/doxa/docs/unions.md

 onlyUsesInts(myInt);

 // Note type checking in control flow doesn't implicitly cast unlike match case which is exhaustive
-// this can be done by casting bt it is not as ergonomic as match case if unknownRightResult @istype int then {
+// this means explicit casting must still be done to values if used inside if/else if unknownRightResult @istype int then {
     onlyUsesInts(unknownRightResult) as int else{};
 } else if unknownRightResult @istype ErrorList then {